Proof Key for Code Exchange (RFC 7636)

 6.4.
 PKCE Configuration

 Authlete provides a configuration item for PKCE.
-Login Service Owner Console, select a service and click the Authorization tab, and you will be able to find a boolean configuration item labeled “Proof Key for Code Exchange (RFC 7636)”.
+PKCE can be enabled in the Service or Client Service.
+Login the Authlete Management Console, select a service and click the Authorization tab, and you will be able to find a boolean configuration item labeled “Proof Key for Code Exchange (RFC 7636)”.